-- 5. Step through the Wizard until finished. - 6.
-On the final screen of the Wizard, run the test and check that an Internet connection can be established. - 7.
-If the connection test fails: - Check all connections, and the front panel LEDs. - Check that you have entered all data correctly.
+- 1. Step through the Wizard until finished. - You need to know the type of Internet connection service used by your ISP.
+Check the data supplied by your ISP. - The common connection types are explained in the tables below. - On the final screen of the Wizard, run the test and check that an Internet connection can be established. - 3.
+If the connection test fails: - Check your data, the Cable/DSL modem, and all connections. - Check that you have entered all data correctly. - If using a Cable modem, your ISP may have recorded the MAC (physical) address of your PC.
+Run the Wizard, and use the "Copy from PC" button to copy the MAC address from your PC to the Wireless Router.